WOMEN'S, MEN'S AND PELVIC HEALTH

 Prolapse management (conservative)

-Pre and post-op pelvic floor rehabilitation for gynaecological, colorectal and prostate surgery.
+Pre and post-op pelvic floor rehabilitation for gynaecological, colorectal surgery

 PELVIC FLOOR EXERCISES